kap14275819/Networking/README.md

 #### This can be used by any type of company no matter what size and can used for anything to help them within the company.

 ## Conceptual Models
-The Transmission Control Protocol/Internet Protocol model, shortened to TCP/IP is made up of many communication protocol used to connect network devices on the internet and is used as a communications protocol within a private network.
+#### The Transmission Control Protocol/Internet Protocol (TCP/IP) model which is made up of many communication protocols that are used to connect network devices on the internet and this can be also used as a communications protocol within a private network.

-It uses the client/server model of communication where a client is provided a service from another computer in the same network.
-The model is made up of different protocols and divided into four layers:
+#### The TCP/IP model uses the client/server model of communication, this is when a client is given a service that is from another computer that is located on the same network.
+This model is made up of different protocols which are divided into four layers:

-Application - The application layer is responsible for providing network services to applications.
-High-level protocols are included within the application layer, such as Domain Naming System (DNS), Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP), etc.
+#### Application - This layer is responsible for providing network services to applications.
+High-level protocols that are included within the application layer, such as DNS, HTTP, FTP, etc.
-Transport - This layer maintains the end-to-end communications within the network.
-The communications between the hosts are handled within this layer and flow control, multiplexing and reliability are maintained as well by the layer.
-Two protocols are used within this layer; TCP, for providing error control and successful delivery of the data, and UDP, though only used for less extensive control features.
+#### Transport - The transport layer maintains the end-to-end communications within a network.
+The communications between each of the hosts are handled within this layer.
+Flow control, multiplexing and reliability are also maintained by the transport layer.
+Two protocols that are used within this layer are TCP and UDP.
+TCP is used for delivery of the data successfully and for providing error control, and UDP is used for less extensive control features.
-Internet - The internet layer, or network layer, packs the data into data packets and routes it to the correct device on the destination network.
-These packets then form the IP, containing the source and destination address used to transmit the IPs across networks.
+#### Internet - The internet layer also known as the network layer, packs the data into data packets and routes it to the correct device on the network.
+These packets that are sent acroos then form the IP.
+These contain the source and destination address that is used to transmit the IPs across networks.
-Network Access - The lowest layer is known as the Network Access Layer, that combines the data link and physical layers from the OSI model.
+#### Network Access - The final layer is known as the Network Access Layer, that combines the data link and physical layers from the OSI model.
 It provides a means for the data to be delivered to other devices on a network and defines how the network should transmit an IP.
 This layer has to understand the details of the underlying network before it can format the data being transmitted.
-OSI Model
+## OSI Model
-Application - The application layer in the OSI model is a means for applications to receive network services, basically communicating the services to them such as file transfers and e-mail.
-Numerous protocols are used within this layer, such as Hypertext Transfer Protocol for web based languages transferred across the network and mail services by the SMPP protocol for email services.
+#### Application - The application layer in the OSI model is a means for applications to receive network services, basically communicating the services to them such as file transfers and e-mails.
+Numerous protocols are used within this layer, such as HTTP for web based languages transferred across the network and mail services by the SMTP protocol for email services.
-Presentation - The presentation layer is used for interpreting the data and transformed that the application layer can use it.
+#### Presentation - The presentation layer is used for interpreting the data and then transforming that the application layer can use it later on.
 Many file types are represented by the application and can be converted, encrypted, decrypted or compressed.
-Session - The session layer establishes connections between applications and can set up, coordinate and terminate the conversations that happens between them.
-The protocols used are Transmission Control Protocol (TCP) and User Datagram Protocol (UDP), commonly provided within most applications.
+#### Session - The session layer establishes connections between applications and can set up, coordinate and terminate the conversations that happens between them.
+The protocols used are TCP (Transmission Control Protocol) and UDP (User Datagram Protocol), which are commonly provided within most applications.
-Transport - This layer provides the transferal of data between hosts or end systems and is responsible for error recovery and flow control.
-TCP and USP protocols, used in the session layer, provide these services through the internet for most applications.
+#### Transport - This layer provides the transportation of data between hosts or end systems and is responsible for error recovery and flow control.
+TCP and UDP protocols, used in the session layer, provide these services through the internet for most applications.
-Network - The network layer handles the addressing and routing of data, where it is sent in the correct direction, selecting the appropriate routes and forwarding the data to the transport layer.
+#### Network - The network layer handles the addressing and routing of data, where it is sent to the correct destination, selecting the appropriate routes and forwarding the data to the transport layer.
 The protocols that map to the OSI network include the IP protocol from the TCP/IP model, both IPv4 and IPv6, as well as Interwork Packet Exchange (IPX).
-Data Link - The data link layer is responsible for encoding the data prior to the transmission and decoding the data back into the bits at the destination, mainly handling the data transfer out of a physical link.
-The layer divides itself into two sub-layers; Media Access Control, how the computer gains access to the data and the permission to transfer said data, and Logical Link Control, controlling the frame synchronization, flow control and error checking.
+#### Data Link - The data link layer is responsible for encoding the data prior to the transmission and decoding the data back into the bits at the destination, mainly handling the data transfer out of a physical link.
+This layer divides itself into two sub-layers; Media Access Control which is how the computer gains access to the data and the permission to transfer said data, and the Logical Link Control which controls the frame synchronisation, flow control and error checking.
-Physical - The bottommost layer is the physical layer that conveys the bit stream across the network.
+#### Physical - The last layer is the physical layer that conveys the bit stream across the network.
 This is done via electrical impulse, light or a radio signal.
 A variety of devices and mediums are covered, through cables, cards and other ports.

-## TCP/IP model
-### Benefits
-####
-### Constraints
-####

 ## Working standards and Protocols
 ####